ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 {{sec-bcp-http}} discusses to what extent the TIPS design adheres to the Best Current Practices for building protocols with HTTP {{RFC9205}}.

-# Terminology and Notations

 ## Requirements Language

 {::boilerplate bcp14-tagged}

 ## Notations

 This document uses the same syntax and notations as introduced in
 {{Section 8.2 of RFC7285}} to specify the extensions to existing ALTO resources and services.

 # TIPS Overview {#overview}

 ## Transport Requirements {#requirements}

-Current ALTO protocol and its extensions support two transport mechanisms:
+The ALTO Protocol and its extensions support two transport mechanisms:
 First, a client can direct request an ALTO resource and obtain a complete snapshot of that ALTO resource, as specified in the base protocol {{RFC7285}};
 Second, a client can subscribe to incremental changes of one or multiple ALTO